 Additionally, for the past eight years, Josh has also been involved with pelvic repair mesh device cases, including those sold by C.R.
 Bard, Inc., which have since been transferred to the Southern District of West Virginia.
-Josh was heavily involved in seeking the transfer of these federal cases, including those involving pelvic repair devices distributed by Boston Scientific, American Medical Systems, and Ethicon, preparing the necessary motions to have the transfers approved in 2012.
+Josh was heavily involved in seeking the transfer of these federal cases, including those involving pelvic repair devices distributed by Boston Scientific, and American Medical Systems, preparing the necessary motions to have the transfers approved in 2012.
 Since this time, three other MDLs involving three additional pelvic repair product manufacturers—Cook, Coloplast, and Neomedic—have been transferred to MDL Judge Joseph R. Goodwin of the Southern District of West Virginia.
-Together, these seven MDLs comprise over 100,000 separate cases.
+Together, these six MDLs comprise over 100,000 separate cases.
 Judge Goodwin appointed Josh to the Plaintiffs’ Steering Committee for each of these MDLs in April of 2012.
 Alongside the firm, Josh has worked with attorneys from across the nation toward a resolution of this litigation.

 In addition to his work with pelvic repair product MDLs, Josh and Blasingame, Burch, Garrard and Ashley, P.C. have recently worked on behalf of individuals injured by defective hernia mesh devices.
 Josh is helping injured victims pursue claims against a number of faulty hernia mesh sellers, including C.R.
-Bard, Inc. and Ethicon, Inc. Josh has also worked with many clients who were injured by other types of defective medical devices and other products, including Johnson & Johnson talcum powder products and IVC filters.
+Bard, Inc. Josh has also worked with many clients who were injured by other types of defective medical devices and other products, including Johnson & Johnson talcum powder products and IVC filters.

 Josh is also an accomplished legal writer.
 In his years of practice, he has briefed many motions before both federal and state courts in Georgia.
 He has also briefed and argued motions in the Federal District Court for the Southern District of West Virginia, and briefed appeals in the Georgia Supreme Court, Georgia Court of Appeals, the U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Eleventh Circuit.
 Additionally, he has argued appeals before the Georgia Supreme Court, U.S. Court of Appeals for the Eleventh Circuit, and the Georgia Court of Appeals.